 Children’s Grief Awareness Week

-It’s Children’s Grief Awareness Week 18–24 November and this year’s theme is #buildinghope.
-Simone, a senior staff nurse at Martlets explains how our new Hospice facilities are helping to support children and bereaved families, giving them hope to face the future.
+It’s Children’s Grief Awareness Week 17–23 November and this year’s theme is Sharing Stories, Strengthening Hope.
+Simone, a senior staff nurse at Martlets, explains how we help to support children and bereaved families, giving them hope to face the future.

 Children’s Grief Awareness Week is designed to raise awareness of bereaved children and young people in the UK.
 Providing those affected with free professional support can make the world of difference to their future.
 Here at Martlets, supporting families is a crucial part of the care we offer and that includes facilitating conversations between children and their loved ones about illness, griefand loss.